 When a scorer acknowledges any umpire signal, they must mark it in the scorebook.
-Every game at professional level must have the scores noted in writing and this is implemented within the scorebook.
+Every game at professional level must have each scoring shot noted in writing and this is implemented within the scorebook.

 According to the laws of the game, that scorebook must be marked in a clearly defined way and scorers at professional level will have attended courses that educate them in the practise.
 At professional and also an amateur league level, it’s likely that each side will bring their own scorer.

 At the end of the game, the scores should be verified between the umpires and each of the scorers involved.
 At professional level, there are unlikely to be any mistakes as the match result is confirmed.